 Find out more

 The Agricultural Act of 2014 is important legislation that provides authorization for services and programs that impact every American and millions of people worldwide.
-For more information on the 2014 farm bill, visit http://www.usda.gov/farmbill.
+The USDA has more information about the 2014 Farm Bill.